Bingbing000/Final_project/README.md

 # Installation
 To set up the R package environment for this project, run the following command from the project directory:
-Final Report You can choose whether or not to include code in the final report.
-To exclude code and provide a cleaner view for collaborators, open the file "render_report.R" and set the parameter: production: TRUE in the YAML header This will generate a report without code.
-Conversely, to include code so that the entire report can be thoroughly examined, open the file "05_render_report.R" and set params: production: FALSE in the YAML header.This will generate a report with the code included.
+- Final Report You can choose whether or not to include code in the final report.
+- To exclude code and provide a cleaner view for collaborators, open the file "render_report.R" and set the parameter: production: TRUE in the YAML header This will generate a report without code.
+- To include code so that the entire report can be thoroughly examined, open the file "render_report.R" and set params: production: FALSE in the YAML header.This will generate a report with the code included.

 # How to create the final report
 ## Clean Data
-To clean the initial dataset and prepare it for further analysis, use: make clean_data/clean_data.rds
+To clean the initial dataset and prepare it for further analysis, use:
+- make clean_data/clean_data.rds

 ## Generate Tables and Plots
-Generate detailed analytical outputs and visualizations by executing the commands below: make output/make_table.rds make output/heat_map.png make output/ct.png make output/bn.png make output/bc.png make output/ma.png make output/nn.png make output/um.png
+Generate detailed analytical outputs and visualizations by executing the commands below:
+- make output/make_table.rds
+- make output/heat_map.png
+- make output/ct.png
+- make output/bn.png
+- make output/bc.png
+- make output/ma.png
+- make output/nn.png
+- make output/um.png

 ## Building the Report
-To compile the final report into an HTML format: make report.html
+To compile the final report into an HTML format:
+- make report.html

 ## Final report using git bash terminal
 - Set the the project directory in the bash terminal using the cd command